andyl/rfx/README.md

 ## Code Organization

 We desire to have an extensible catalog of refactoring operations.
-Each operation is implemented in a separate module that implements a standard behavior.
+Each operation is coded in a separate module that implements the `Rfx.Ops` behavior.

 A given refactoring operation may be applied to different scopes: